wowczarek/barser/README.md

 - Support for C-style multiline comments
 - Support for basic escape characters in quoted strings
 - Character classes and meanings all defined in a separate header file, `barser_defaults.h`
-- Basic operations on the resulting structure - searches, retrieving nodes, duplication, deletion, renaming.
+- Basic operations on the resulting structure - searches, retrieving nodes, duplication, deletion, renaming
+- Indexed operation (red-black tree based) or indexless

-## Todo / progress:
+## Todo / progress

 - Implement a good node hashing strategy **[done]**.
 Using xxhash of node name, XOR-mixed with parent's hash.
 Mixing works reasonably well - total of 22k collisions for citylots.js at 13M nodes, max nodes per hash 2.
 - Implement indexing of inserted tree nodes using a red-black tree index initially **[slow, but done]**